Why DI?:

 students with disabilities: A brief legal interpretation. https://ollibean.com/access-to-the-general-curriculum-for-students-with-disabilities-a-brief-legal-interpretation-2/

-Kise, J.
+Kise,

-learners.
+all learners.
 Solution Tree Press.

 Klinger,

-J., Artiles, A., Kozleski, E., Harry, B., Zion, S., Tate, W., Zamora-Durán, G.,
+J., Artiles, A., Kozleski, E., Harry, B., Zion, S.,

-& Riley, D. (2005, September).
-Addressing the disproportionate
+Tate, W., Zamora-Durán, G., & Riley, D. (2005, September).
+Addressing the

-representation of culturally and linguistically diverse students in special
+disproportionate representation of culturally and linguistically diverse

-education through culturally responsive educational systems.
 Education Policy Analysis Archives, 13(38).

 https://doi.org/10.14507/epaa.v13n38.2005